University and College Counselling

-The role of a College Counsellor at ISZL is to help students and parents define plans for further education and assist during the university application process by giving advice on standardised tests necessary for the university systems and summer and school courses to match desired goals for university entrance.
-Students and parents of all grades are welcome at any time to discuss how their schoolwork affects their university plans.
+The role of the College Counselling team at ISZL is to help students and parents define plans for further education and assist during the university application process by giving advice on standardised tests necessary for the university systems and school courses to match desired goals for university entrance.
+Students and parents of all grades are welcome at any time to discuss how their academic program affects their university plans.

 University admissions have changed dramatically in recent years in terms of competitiveness and the nature of education offered, particularly in Europe and North America where the majority of our students apply.
 Our students successfully receive offers from universities across the world and we advise to spend more time on research, to be very realistic about academic achievements and to target universities that match the student’s profile.

 Students and parents should attend school based college presentations throughout the year.
 At the beginning, it is useful for students to find out what type of university setting and size is appealing, and speak with visiting universities that fit this criteria, even if the particular university that is visiting does not interest them.
 Possibly the only exception is the various art schools that visit that are looking for students already focused on a particular subject.
 Students thinking of applying to Art College need to work closely with their art teacher in developing a portfolio.